 Coast Guard, DHS.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket CGD09-07-016 and are available for inspection or copying at: U.S. Coast Guard Sector Detroit, 110 Mt.
+You may mail comments and related material to U.S. Coast Guard Sector Detroit, 110 Mt.
+Elliot Ave., Detroit, MI 48207.
+U.S. Coast Guard Sector Detroit maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at U.S. Coast Guard Sector Detroit, 110 Mt.
 Elliot Ave., Detroit, MI 48207 between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 LT Jeff Ahlgren, Waterways Management, U.S. Coast Guard Sector Detroit, 110 Mt.
 Elliot Ave., Detroit, MI 48207; (313) 568-9580.End Further Info End Preamble Start Supplemental Information

 We encourage you to participate in this rulemaking by submitting comments and related material.
 If you do so, please include your name and address, identify the docket number for this rulemaking (CGD09-06-016), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
 Please submit all comments and related material in an unbound format, no larger than 81/2 by 11 inches, suitable for copying.
 If you would like to know they reached us, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period.
 We may change this proposed rule in view of them.